adobe/commerce-cif-connector/README.md

 * `emptyText` - to configure the empty text value of the picker field
 * `selectionId`(id, path) - allows to choose the category attribute to be returned by the picker (default = id)

+### Using a scaffolding to display the product properties page

+The project provides a [sample scaffolding](./content/cif-connector/src/main/content/jcr_root/apps/commerce/scaffolding/product/.content.xml) that only displays the basic information about a product.
+To link this scaffolding to your catalog root you have to do the following steps:
+1. Open CRXDe Lite and go to `/apps/commerce/scaffolding/product`
+2. Update the `cq:targetPath` property to point to the root of your catalog
+3. Save the changes

+To see the properties page go to the products console (in Commerce --> Products) and select a cloud product.
+The `Properties` action should be available and it should open the properties page when clicked.

 ## Building and installing from source

 ### Pre-requisites